Bitcoin scalability problem: Block size increases

-Bitcoin has a block time of 10 minutes and a block size of 1MB.
+Bitcoin has a block time of 10 minutes and a block size of 1 MB.
 Various increases to this limit, and proposals to remove it completely, have been proposed over bitcoin's history.
+Implementing any of these proposals involves a fork.

 Litecoin produces blocks four times faster than Bitcoin which leads to a 4x improvement in throughput.
 Dogecoin has even more throughput with a block time of 1 minute.
 Bitcoin Cash has a block size of 32 MB and hence 32x more throughput than Bitcoin.
 Bitcoin SV removed the block size limit altogether.